Tips for Caregivers

 Many older adults live with pain, which can be acute (intense but short-lived) or chronic (lasting six weeks or more).
-Caregivers helping seniors manage pain can do a number of things to help them live fully despite their condition.
+Caregivers who are caring for a senior who lives with pain and helping seniors manage pain can do a number of things to help them live fully despite their condition.

 First, it’s important to understand the pain’s cause.
 According to Comfort Keepers, a provider of in-home senior care, older adults are more vulnerable to chronic pain for a number of reasons, including greater joint and muscle wear and tear; the presence of medical conditions such as arthritis; and a general decrease in activity.
 Seniors are also more at risk for accidents that can lead to chronic pain, like a fall that results in a broken hip.

 Common Types of Pain Seniors Tend to Deal With

 - Central pain syndrome, often associated with stroke